 - Know your limits.
 Do not try positions beyond your experience or comfort level.

 - Learn what type of yoga you are performing.
 There are hundreds of different forms of yoga, some more strenuous than others.
 It is important to learn which type of yoga will best suit your needs.

-- Keep hydrated by drinking plenty of fluids, especially if participating in Bikram or " hot " yoga.
+- Keep hydrated by drinking plenty of fluids, especially if participating in "hot" yoga.